chiaweh2/cefi-cookbook/content/data_access/access_erddap/python_interface.md

 The [marine heatwaves portal](https://psl.noaa.gov/marine-heatwaves/) forecast hosted at NOAA/PSL website is based on the calculation show in this notebook.

 ### Goals in the notes
-- [Lazy loading](lazyLoading) the NMME model data from [IRI/LDEO Climate Data Library](http://iridl.ldeo.columbia.edu/SOURCES/.Models/.NMME/)
+- the NMME model data from [IRI/LDEO Climate Data Library](http://iridl.ldeo.columbia.edu/SOURCES/.Models/.NMME/)
 - Calculate the ensemble mean climatology for each model based on hindcast
 - Calculate the SST anomaly in the forecast
 - Calculate the threshold based on the SST anomaly